Universal Logistics to add 130 jobs in Fort Wayne, to invest nearly $25M

 Universal has also partnered with Ivy Tech on its unique “Dock to Driver” program.
 In this program, warehouse associates can continue their employment while going to school to earn their CDL A from Ivy Tech.
 Associates can then gain local driving experience as trainees, driving alongside veteran Smith-certified company driver trainers.
 The company pays the full tuition and training time for the student/employee.

-A Universal Logistics hiring event will be held 8 a.m.-noon July 13, at Northeast Indiana Works’ WorkOne Northeast career center, 201 E. Rudisill Blvd. in Fort Wayne.
+A Universal Logistics hiring event was held July 13, at Northeast Indiana Works’ WorkOne Northeast career center, 201 E. Rudisill Blvd. in Fort Wayne.
 Interested applicants may also learn more and apply online at DriveUniversal.com or Universal Logistics’ careers page.

 Universal Logistics operates in the United States, Canada, Mexico and Colombia, serving a variety of industries including aerospace, automotive, energy, government services, health care, industrial, retail and consumer goods, and metals.
 In total, the company employs more than 5,000 full-time associates in North America and Colombia.